bernardmcmanus/jquery.hx/README.md

 ## Overview

 hx is a JavaScript animation library that couples the slick animation capabilities of CSS3 with the power and flexibility of JS, making complex animation sequences a breeze.
-It's written as a jQuery plugin and uses the familiar syntax:
+It's written as a jQuery plugin and follows the familiar syntax:

 ```javascript
 $('selector').hx( arguments );